-Most verb forms in spanish communicate four important pieces of information (in English, most verbs communicate only one of these):
+Any verb form in Spanish contains four important elements (in English, most verbs contain only one):

 - 1. WHO (subject)

 - 2. WHEN (tense)

 - 3. HOW (mood)

 - 4. WHAT (content)

 A verb like tengamos, for instance, tells us not only what (the act of possessing), but also who is doing the possessing (we), when the possessing is occurring (present), and in which mood (=how) the possessing is occurring (subjunctive).
 Most verbs in Spanish operate this way: a single word provides all four elements listed above.